-Today I’m going to be covering wild food safety and a simple “Tolerance Test” to make sure that your body doesn’t react adversely after you eat wild food plants.
+Today I will be covering wild food safety and a simple Tolerance Test to ensure that your body doesn’t react adversely after you eat wild food plants.

 As my old mentor used to say: “Assume Nothing, Test Everything”.

-Even though you might have identified a plant with 150% certainty, until you eat a small sample of it, you do not know how your body will react.
+Even though you might have identified a plant with 100% certainty, until you eat a small sample of it, you do not know how your body will react.

-Rule 3: If you are in the slightest bit of doubt about a plants identification, do not try it.
+Rule 3: If you are in the slightest bit of doubt about a plant’s identification, do not try it.
 There are too many other plants you can try out.
-As the adage goes “If in doubt, leave it out”.
+As the adage goes, ‘If in doubt, leave it out’.

-Rule 4: Assuming you are 150% certain you have the right edible plant in front of you, proceed with the “Tolerance Test”…
+Rule 4: Assuming you are 100% certain you have the right edible plant in front of you, proceed with the Tolerance Test.

 IMPORTANT!
-The “Tolerance Test” is only to be tried on wild edible plants that you are 100% certain you have identified correctly.
-It is not to be used to test unknown, unidentified plants, that you are attempting to discover whether they are edible.
+The Tolerance Test is only to be tried on wild edible plants you are 100% certain you have identified correctly.
+It is not to be used to test unknown, unidentified plants you are attempting to discover whether they are edible.

-Only ever eat wild edible plants that you have 150% identified correctly, and never, ever, eat large quantities of wild edible plants that you have not performed the ‘Tolerance Test” on.
+Only ever eat wild edible plants that you have 100% identified correctly, and never, ever eat large quantities of wild edible plants that you have not performed the Tolerance Test on.